kundan59/spring-state-machine-demo/README.md

 #### On hotel check-out event -

 Check logs authorization will be done if criteria met i.e, pre-authorization already done for that id as well authorization true in event.
-- state will change from PRE_auth to AUTH, if auth approved.
+- state will change from PRE_AUTH to AUTH, if auth approved.
-- state will change from PRE_auth_ERROR to AUTH_ERROR, if auth declined.
+- state will change from PRE_AUTH to AUTH_ERROR, if auth declined.

 ##### check the state persist in cassandra -
    ```